 Our own solar power systems

-By installing own solar power systems, we reduce the need for purchased energy, and we can produce our own renewable energy that is often used directly at the properties.
+By installing our own solar power systems on our properties, we reduce the need for purchased energy and can generate renewable energy that is often used directly within the building.
+We also contribute to more resilient local energy systems by lowering peak demand, as solar power helps cover energy needs during certain periods.